King Hall 106C | 910.962.2440 | firstname.lastname@example.org

 - “Scores of Movement: However Odd, on the Psychology of Acting in Lev Kuleshov’s Workshop” [“Partitury dvizhenia: kak ni stranno, o psikhologii naturshchika u Kuleshova”], Kinovedcheskie zapiski 97 (2011): 20-50.

 Chapters in Edited Anthologies

 - “The Junctures of Children’s Psychology and Soviet Film Avant-garde: Representations, Influences, Applications,” The Brill Companion to Soviet Children’s Literature and Film, ed. by Olga Voronina, Leiden: Brill Press – forthcoming.

 - “Moto-bio-cine-event: Constructions of Expressive Movement in Soviet Film Avant-garde,” The Oxford Handbook of Screendance Studies, ed.
 Douglas Rosenberg, Oxford and New York: Oxford University Press – in print.

 - “Optical Distortions in Eisenstein’s Strike: A Metaphor for New Vision.”
 Proceedings of the 4th Biennial Film and History League Conference Nov.
 8-12, 2006.
 Ed.
 Peter Rollins.
 CD-ROM.
 Wisconsin: University of Wisconsin Film and History Society, 2007.

-- Review of Polish Postcommunist Cinema: From Pavement Level by Ewa Mazierska.
+- Polish Postcommunist Cinema by Ewa Mazierska.
 Historical Journal of Film, Radio and Television.
 28.1 (2008).

-- Review of Selected Essays by Vsevolod Pudovkin, ed.
+- Selected Essays by Vsevolod Pudovkin, ed.
 Richard Taylor.
 Historical Journal of Film, Radio and Television.
 27.2 (2007).